-The median salary for meeting and event planners is $49,370 per year and the field is growing at a faster than average rate of 11 percent.
-Most meeting, event and convention planners require a bachelor’s degree, often in hospitality or event management.
+The median salary for meeting and event planners is $50,600 per year and the field is growing at a faster than average rate of 8%.
+Most meeting, event and convention planners need a bachelor’s degree, often in hospitality or event management.
 Some employers prefer a certified meeting planner credential and experience with virtual meeting software and social media outlets.

 Great event planners are typically organized multi-taskers with the ability to manage time, solve problems and communicate verbally and in writing.
 As an event planner, you must inspire confidence in your customers and be able to provide the best value for their investment.
 You must also be willing to work long and often irregular hours to assure events flow smoothly from start to finish.
 This may be difficult if you have young children, particularly if your military service member is deployed.
 Having a backup assistant who can help when you are not available may be a possible solution.